-- Intravenous (IV) catheter: Medicine is injected into your vein through a small tube.
-The tip of the tube stays in your vein throughout recovery at the hospital.
+- Intravenous (IV) catheter.
+Medicine is injected into your vein through a small tube.
+The tip of the tube stays in your vein during recovery at the hospital.
 This method of pain relief works well for short-term pain.

-- Patient-controlled analgesia (PCA) pump: This is used in combination with an IV.
+- Patient-controlled analgesia (PCA) pump.
+This is used in combination with an IV.
 A PCA pump lets you control when you receive pain medicine.
 If you feel pain, you push a button to inject medicine into your vein.
-Your nurse or doctor will show you how and when to use the pump.
-They program the pump so that you cannot overdose.
+Your doctor or nurse will show you how and when to use the pump.
+They program the pump so can’t overdose.

 What are NSAIDs, and when are they used?